Microsoft and Google end six-year ceasefire in court battle | ExBulletin

 Some people inside Microsoft believed that the deal was more beneficial to Google than the software company, according to those familiar with the company’s ideas.

-Microsoft’s willingness to put out the fire from Google also came at the moment when search firm business practices were gathering more regulatory scrutiny around the world.
-In contrast, Microsoft hasn’t been featured in an antitrust investigation into the Big Tech Group, but last week it became the second technology company to value more than $ 2 trillion after Apple.
+Microsoft’s willingness to put out the fire from Google also came at the moment when search company business practices are drawing more regulatory scrutiny around the world.
+In contrast, Microsoft hasn’t been featured in an antitrust investigation into the Big Tech Group, but last week it became the second technology company to value more than $ 2 trillion (1.69 trillion) after Apple.

 Still, closer business collaboration attempts between companies are not producing some of the benefits Microsoft was looking for.
-This included finding a way to run mobile apps built for Google’s Android operating system on Windows personal computers.
-This helps to make up for some of Microsoft’s weaknesses in the smartphone sector and provide a breakwater for Apple.
+These included finding a way to run mobile apps built for Google’s Android operating system on Windows personal computers.
+This will help make up for Microsoft’s weaknesses in the smartphone sector and provide a breakwater for Apple.
+Copyright The Financial Times Limited 2021

 Sources